-This policy provides guidelines for the issuance and use of Electronic Control Weapons.
+This policy provides guidelines for the issuance, use and training of Electronic Control Weapons.

 309.2 POLICY

 The ECW is intended to control a violent or potentially violent individual, while minimizing the risk of serious injury.
 The appropriate use of such a device should result in fewer serious injuries to officers and suspects.